isabella232/experience-manager-dispatcher.pt-BR/help/using/dispatcher.md

 >[!NOTE]
 >
->Para obter uma melhor identificação de como o Dispatcher funciona com o AEM, consulte [Pergunte aos especialistas da AEM Community para julho de 2017](https://bit.ly/ATACE0717).
+>To gain a better undestanding of how Dispatcher works with AEM see [Ask the AEM Community Experts for July 2017](https://bit.ly/ATACE0717).

 Use as seguintes informações, conforme necessário: